 Final registration deadline: 4 weeks prior to course start date

 Accepted forms of payment for registration are by: credit card, check or purchase order.
-Registration for this course is now closed for this year's session.
+Check back in late 2018 for more information on the 2019 session.

 *Prices are subject to change